Brain Tumor Signs and Symptoms

 Brain Tumor - Signs and Symptoms

-What is a tumor?
+What is a Tumor?

 A tumor is an abnormal growth of cells.
 Cells are the basic building blocks of the body, forming tissues and organs.
 The body creates new cells continuously to help us grow, repair injured tissues, and replace worn-out cells.
 A normal cell multiplies and dies in an orderly manner, so that every new cell replaces the previous one.
 In some cases, however, cells develop abnormally and grow.
 In case of solid cancers (lump of sick cells), such as breast cancer, a brain tumor (where cells grow abnormally), the abnormal cells form a mass or lump called a tumor.
 Tumors of the brain can be divided into two types: benign and malignant.
 These terms are also used for tumors in other body parts besides the brain.

-Benign tumors
+Benign Tumors

+Roughly 80% of the primary brain tumors are benign (non-cancerous) in nature.
 The growth of benign brain tumors is usually slow and they are unlikely to spread.
 They are also called low-grade tumors or non-malignant tumors.
 Benign tumors grow and affect the functioning of the brain.
 An immediate treatment may be needed for this condition because it might be life-threatening.
 Sometimes, a benign tumor can change over time and become severe.

-Malignant tumors
+Malignant Tumors

 Malignant brain tumors can multiply.
 As they may spread within the brain and spinal cord, or even recur after treatment, they are considered life-threatening.
 A malignant brain tumor may also be called brain cancer.
 Unlike malignant tumors in other parts of the body, malignant brain tumors usually do not spread outside the brain and spinal cord.

-Primary cancer
+Primary Cancer

 Cancer of the brain that first develops in the brain is known as primary brain cancer.
 The disease may spread to other parts of the nervous system, but seldom spreads to the body.

-Secondary cancer
+Secondary Cancer

 In some cases, cancer can start in another part of the body and spread into the brain through the bloodstream.
 This particular condition is called Secondary cancer or called metastasis.
 Melanoma, lung, breast, kidney, and bowel cancers are the most likely to spread to the brain.
 But the metastasis will retain its original cancer’s name.
 Eg. A bowel cancer that has spread to the brain is still called bowel cancer even when the person has symptoms because cancer is in the brain.

-How common is brain tumor?
+How common is Brain Tumor?

 Benign brain and spinal cord tumors are more common than malignant tumors.
 Over 28,000 cases of brain tumors are reported in India every year, and more than 24,000 people die from brain tumors every year, according to the International Association of Cancer Registries (IARC).